stanfordnlp/string2string/README.md

 ### Distance

+The following code snippet demonstrates how to use the Levenshtein edit distance algorithm to compute the edit distance between two strings, at the character level and at the word level.

 ```python
 >>> # Let's create a Levenshtein edit distance class instance, with the default (unit cost) weights, from the distance module